antsuabon/wordpress-maja/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Daniel Wilczkowiak](https://profiles.wordpress.org/virtual03/) (German)

 == Changelog ==
+= 0.9.49 =
+- Fixed: A 404 error would returned when sending a request to wp-cron.php in some multilingual websites.
+- Fixed: Could not turn pages in the backup list.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.48 =
 - Redesigned the Download section for better UX.
 - Fixed the insufficient permission error that occurred when authenticating FTP in some cases.